-The government advice across all tiers is still to work from home if you can.
+The government rules are that you should work from home unless you cannot reasonably work from home.
 We are therefore following government guidance and encouraging employees to work from home.
-The offices will still be open and accessible if required, unless Jennings decide to close the park, in which case we will inform you.
+The offices will still be open and accessible if required.

 Accessing the Office

 If it is essential that you need to access the office:

-- Inform the company (using the General Teams chat) of when you will be visiting, which office, and how long you expect to be there – we are limiting access per office at any time.
+- Inform the company (using the UK Teams chat) of when you will be visiting, which office, and how long you expect to be there – we are limiting access per office at any time.

 - Take your access key, building fob and SALTO KS fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.

 - Follow NewOrbit’s Health & Safety advice around COVID specific measures put in place, lone working and locking up the office safely.

 - Follow the NHS hygiene advice, making sure you wash your hands before and after entering the office.

 - Follow social distancing guidance, ensuring you stay at least 2 metres away from others that may be in the building.